graded-cs-resources/IB-Computer-Science-Notes/unit1/commandline.md

 Not every command line is the same.
 On Macs, the command line is powered by a program called `bash`.
 On Windows, it is `Powershell`.
 They are very different in a lot of ways, but luckily there are some commands that will work similarly on the two systems.
 Let's practice some!
 Each of these commands should be followed by presing `Enter` or `Return` to run the command.

-Read about the commands below and follow the instructions!
+In each line, you will need to READ about the command first (without doing anything!) then follow the specific instructions below each line.

 * **`ls`** will **l**i**s**t the files in the directory (folder) you are currently in.
   - [ ] Type `ls` and press enter to see a list of files. (on Windows, typing `dir` will do the same thing if you like that better)